CHRIS BRIZZARD

 ARTIST STATEMENT

 I am primarily interested in the intersection of representation and abstraction.
-The tension that occurs when these two forces meet provides and endless source of inspiration.
-Painting is an infinite game and one needs to have a sense of direction to try and find their way.
+The tension that occurs when these two forces meet provides an endless source of inspiration.
+Painting is an infinite game, and one needs to have a sense of direction to try and find their way.
 An understanding of what has been done before is crucial.
+Fundamentally, it is the interaction of light, color, and form that drives my work.

 Rider at Sunset by Chris Brizzard